• Home

 As the name suggests, the Western Breach sits on the western side of Kibo and is a gap to the summit that was formed hundreds of thousands of years ago by volcanic eruptions and lava flows from Kibo’s Crater (read: how Kilimanjaro was formed).

-Due to its steep and rocky slopes, the Western Breach is considered a risky and dangerous route.
+Due to its steep and rocky slopes, the Western Breach is considered risky and is known as the most dangerous Kilimanjaro route.
+Many operators don't run it as it's not really a suitable choice for the average trekker.
 It is however, the fastest route up Mt Kilimanjaro and is therefore quite popular with experienced mountaineers.

 Here's our complete guide to Kilimanjaro's Western Breach.